 Before WiFi meshes came on the scene, WiFi coverage problems were commonly fixed by WiFi repeaters.
 A WiFi repeater, as its name suggests, basically picks up and repeats the WiFi signal it receives from your WiFi router.
 It’s a device that’s very similar to a WiFi router – in fact you can actually turn a WiFi router into a WiFi repeater.

-The main downside of using a WiFi repeater is that the repeated signal tends to be weaker than the original one, giving you about half the bandwidth of what the original WiFi network provides.
-So while you’re increased the range of your WiFi to your other rooms, the connection strength and wireless speeds they’re getting can be quite bad.
+The main downside of using a WiFi repeater is that the repeated signal tends to be weaker than the original one, giving you about half the bandwidth of what the original WiFi network provides: so if you connect a row of repeaters, the signal at the end of them will be significantly diminished.
+In other words, while you’re increased the range of your WiFi to your other rooms, the connection strength and wireless speeds they’re getting can be quite bad.
 You’re also ultimately dependent on the signal strength and position of your main WiFi router.